fluxninja/aperture/docs/content/get-started/policies/policies.md

 Before beginning, ensure you've [signed up][] and created an organization and project

-1. To create & deploy a policy head over to Policies dashboard.
-Click on **Create Policy** button. ![Policies Dashboard](./assets/2-create-policy.png)
+1. To create & deploy a policy, head over to the policies dashboard. click on **Create Policy** button. ![Policies Dashboard](./assets/2-create-policy.png)
 2. Now, you will be directed to use case selection page.
 Select the use case for which you want to create a Policy.